 Shake the cobwebs out of those “still on winter break mode” brains with a game of New Year charades!
 This list of suggestions for kids to act out also works as a great brain break for those first few days back from the winter vacation as your students are working back into the groove.

-New Year’s Pop-Up Card Activity
+Create a New Year’s Pop-Up Card

-New Year’s Flipbook
+Design a New Year’s Flipbook

 The new year isn’t all about enjoying the fun of celebrations.
 The act of reflecting is also an important part of social and emotional development, and the new year gives kids a chance to dream about goals and resolutions for the coming year!

-Help your kids dive into the meaning behind the message of ‘Happy New Year’ with our New Year’s Flip Book.
+Help your kids dive into the meaning behind the message of “Happy New Year” with our New Year’s Flip Book.
 Combine it with the New Year’s Goals Template to really draw out your students’ hopes and dreams for the new year.

-New Year Character Analysis
+Fill Out a New Year Character Analysis

 Want to explore the themes behind the new year in even more depth?
 Or how about getting your students to empathize with how others might view the new year?
 Then you will definitely want to take a look at our Character Analysis: New Year’s Activity — it does both.